german-antonio/gamedev-assignment-2/README.md

 Drawing:
 DONE - In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.
-DONE - Any entity with a lidespan is currently alive, it should have its Color alpha channel set to a ratio depending on how long it has left to live.
+DONE - Any entity with a lifespan is currently alive, it should have its Color alpha channel set to a ratio depending on how long it has left to live.
   For example, if an Entity has a 100 frame lifespan, and it has been alive for 50 frames, its alpha value should be set to 0.5 * 255.
   The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.